Calum09/Calum09/README.md

 ---

 ### 🖼 Background :
-- ⚡ Aspiring software engineer with 4 years of experience in the games industry.
+- ⚡ Software engineer with 4 years of experience in the games industry.
 With a background in QA testing and digital operations, I've worked at top companies including Omeda Studios and Creative Assembly, contributing to the development of the Total War series and Predecessor.

 - 📖 Having earned a BA in Computing and History from the University of Kent, I'm now actively seeking a new career path as a software engineer.